Golden Needles

-Golden Needles (also released under the title The Chase for the Golden Needles) is a 1974 American action/adventure film starring Joe Don Baker, Elizabeth Ashley, Ann Sothern, Jim Kelly, Burgess Meredith, and Roy Chiao.
+Golden Needles (also released under the title The Chase for the Golden Needles) is a 1974 adventure film starring Joe Don Baker, Elizabeth Ashley, Ann Sothern, Jim Kelly, Burgess Meredith, and Roy Chiao.
 The film was directed by Robert Clouse and shot on location in Hong Kong.

 Plot

 A legendary statue has seven gold needles inserted in it, and an adult man will become a sexual superman when the needles are placed in the same position in his body.
 A colorful group of characters is all in on the hunt for the mysterious statue.